 Big relationships are the foundation of results.
 If you think of leadership like a pyramid, these relationships are its broad base, supporting everything else that needs to happen — possibilities, opportunities, actions, and results.
 Many individuals come into leadership roles and go straight for results — the top of the pyramid.
 But if your goals aren’t rooted in relationships, you’re unlikely to succeed in what you set out to achieve.

 The truth is, most results stem from a co-created process, meaning one person alone is unlikely to produce the best results.
 Meaningful achievement and effectiveness come from big relationships — the peers you can reach out to when you need bolstering.
-Leaders who demand results without fostering these relationships are working against the servant leadership model (to which I subscribe), making it virtually impossible to meet their established targets.
+Leaders who demand results without fostering these relationships are working against the servant leadership model (to which I subscribe).
+This makes it virtually impossible to meet their established targets.

 Intent vs. impact

 An important part of building big relationships is simply being present and aware.
-Self-awareness is key to any good communication, helping to ensure that your intent matches your impact.
-Sometimes, we think we’ve said something encouraging or positive, but the way it landed or was received is not that at all.
+Self-awareness is key to all good communication, helping to ensure that your intent matches your impact.
+Sometimes, something we say is received poorly, when our intention was to be encouraging.
 Check in on yourself with a strong feedback loop and refine your communication skills so that your intent and impact align more often than not.

 Another critical aspect to successful relationship-building is recognizing that people are always willing to help.
 Likewise, extending your guidance, assistance, or expertise can also help others achieve their results.
-Asking “What can I do to help?” can go leaps and bounds toward growing big relationships, while a “help me to understand” approach can resolve potential conflicts before they flare up.
+Asking “What can I do to help?” can go leaps and bounds toward growing big relationships.
+And using the “help me to understand” approach can resolve potential conflicts before they flare up.
 It also demonstrates to your team that you are leading with gratitude and striving for clear communication.

 Making it happen